sassoftware/sas-studio-custom-steps/Log - Collect Logs with Rake/README.md

 - SAS Viya Monitoring for Kubernetes enabled
 - Access credentials for OpenSearch

+This step has been tested on the following SAS Viya version:

+- SAS Viya LTS 2025.03
+- SAS Viya LTS 2025.09

 Rake has been tested on recent SAS Viya LTS releases.
 No specific product configuration beyond the monitoring stack is required.

 ## What This Step Does